Home | Diet and Nutrition Care Manuals | Diet and Nutrition Care Manual: A Comprehensive Nutrition Care Guide – 2024 Course

 This self-study course is based on a comprehensive resource manual that includes guidelines for evidence-based practice, including the Dietary Guidelines for Americans, 2020-2025 and MyPlate, sample menus for all diets, and comprehensive information on each disease state/condition.
-The manual can be used as an evidence-based reference for providing nutrition care, interpreting diets, writing menus, meeting federal regulations, and defining physician diet orders.
-Approximately 500 pages.
+This resource can be used as an evidence-based reference to provide nutrition care, interpret diets, write menus, meet federal regulations, and define physician diet orders.
+Approximately 470 pages.
+More information on the manual can be found here.
 An additional downloadable self-study guide is included with this course.

 See “Product Samples” for the full Table of Contents of the hard copy manual.